Distributed controller synthesis for deadlock avoidance

-If a run leads to a (global) "deadlock", then all the corresponding local runs lead to local configurations in which all actions allowed by $\s$ acquire a lock.
-This is because local actions and lock release actions are non-blocking.

-Our first insight is to summarize local runs by \emph{patterns} describing the most recent lock operations.
+We will use summaries of local runs through so-called \emph{patterns}, that describe the most recent lock operations.
 We will see later that this information is sufficient to decide if the "strategy" is "winning" (Lemma~\ref{lem:patterncharacterization}).
-A \emph{pattern of a local run} of a process $p$ in a \tlss\ describes which of the four following situations are possible for process $p$ at the end of a local run: \begin{itemize} \item $p$ owns both locks;
+Informally, a \emph{pattern of a local run} of process $p$ in a \tlss\ describes which of the four following situations are possible for $p$ at the end of its run: \begin{itemize} \item $p$ owns both locks;

 \item $p$ owns no lock;

 \item $p$ owns exactly one of its locks, say $t$, and either \begin{itemize} \item its last operation on locks was $\get{t}$; or \item the last operation on locks was $\rel{t'}$ with $t \not= t'$. \end{itemize} \end{itemize}